bozeklab/histo-miner/README.md

 ### Tissue Analyser

-This step computes tissue-relevant features based on previously obtained nucleus segmentations — corresponding to step **(d)** in the figure.
+This step computes tissue-relevant features based on previously obtained nucleus segmentations — corresponding to step **(d)** in the figure above.

 1. Complete the "Models inference" step.
 2. Update the following paths in `histo_miner_pipeline.yml`: